randombk/chatterbox-vllm/README.md

 * Update to `vllm 0.10.0`
 * Fixed error where batched requests sometimes get truncated, or otherwise jumbled.
   * This also removes the need to double-apply batching when submitting requests.
 You can submit as many prompts as you'd like into the `generate` function, and `vllm` should perform the batching internally without issue.
 See changes to `benchmark.py` for details.
-  * There is still a (very rare, theorical) possibility that this issue can still happen.
+  * There is still a (very rare, theoretical) possibility that this issue can still happen.
 If it does, submit a ticket with repro steps, and tweak your max batch size or max token count as a workaround.

 ## `0.1.1`